RawahaKhan/ticTacToe/README.md

 # ticTacToe
-Repository is a Tic Tac Toe game, made in Java.
+This Repository is a Tic Tac Toe game, made in Java.